RauliL/plorth/docs/api.md

   <dd>object</dd>
 </dl>

-Constructs copy of the object with new named property either introduced or replaced.
+Constructs a copy of the object with new named property either introduced or replaced.

 ---